sparkgeo/FOSS4G/README.md

-# FOSS4G2019
+# FOSS4G
-Material for FOSS4G2019 Conference
+Material for FOSS4G Conferences and events